-Marine subsurface hydrocarbon reservoirs and the associated microbial life in continental margin sediment are among the least characterized systems on Earth that can be accessed by scientific ocean drilling.
-Our scientific knowledge of the biological and abiotic processes associated with hydrocarbon production is limited because of the highly limited opportunities to conduct scientific ocean drilling initiatives using deep-riser drilling in natural gas and oil fields.
-A number of fundamentally important questions regarding deep subseafloor hydrocarbon systems have remained unanswered.
-For example
+Marine subsurface hydrocarbon reservoirs and the associated microbial life are among the least characterized ecosystems on Earth.
+Our understanding of the biological and abiotic processes associated with hydrocarbon production and consumption within these reservoirs is limited by the logistical challenge of obtaining microbial contamination-free samples from these systems.
+As a result, fundamental questions regarding deep subseafloor hydrocarbon systems have remained unanswered.
+These include

-- What role does subsurface microbial activity play in the formation of hydrocarbon reservoirs? - Do the deeply buried hydrocarbon reservoirs such as natural gas and coalbeds act as geobiological reactors that sustain subsurface life by releasing nutrients and carbon substrates? - Do the conversion and transport of hydrocarbons and other reduced compounds influence biomass, diversity, activity, and functionality of deep subseafloor microbial populations? - What are the fluxes of both thermogenically and biologically produced organic compounds, and how important are these for the carbon budgets in the shallower subsurface and the ocean?
+- What role does subsurface microbial activity play in the formation of hydrocarbons and hydrocarbon reservoirs? - Do deeply buried hydrocarbon reservoirs, such as natural gas deposits and coalbeds, act as geobiological reactors that sustain subsurface life by releasing nutrients and carbon substrates? - Do the conversion and transport of hydrocarbons and other reduced compounds influence biomass, diversity, activity, and function of deep subseafloor microbial communities? - What are the fluxes of both thermogenically and biologically produced organic compounds, and how important are these for the carbon budgets in the shallower subsurface and overlying ocean?

-To address these important scientific questions, Integrated Ocean Drilling Program (IODP) Expedition 337 aimed to drill and study a hydrocarbon system associated with deeply buried coalbeds off the Shimokita Peninsula, Japan, in the northwestern Pacific using the riser drilling system of the D/V Chikyu.
+To address these important scientific questions, Integrated Ocean Drilling Program (IODP) Expedition 337 aimed to drill into deeply buried coalbeds off the Shimokita Peninsula, Japan, in the northwestern Pacific using the riser drilling system of the D/V Chikyu.

-Deep subseafloor biosphere
+The deep subseafloor biosphere